Caldararu's conjecture and Tsygan's formality: Globalization of Tsygan's formality in the Lie algebroid framework

 We extend $\varphi_J$ to a map of graded vector spaces

 which is again essentially just base extension over $S/R$.
 This map obviously commutes with the Grothendieck connection ${}^1\nabla$.
 We obtain a map of pairs of graded vector spaces

-and as this map is just base extension over $S/R$ it is compatible with all structures defined in \cite{CR2}, hence in particular with the DG-Lie algebra and DG-Lie module structures and also with the precalculus structure up to homotopy.
+and as this map is just base extension over $S/R$ it is compatible with all structures defined in \cite{CR2}, hence in particular with the DG-Lie algebra and DG-Lie module structures and also with the precalculi up to homotopy.

 Taking invariants for ${}^1\nabla$ and using \eqref{ref-3.16-45} we obtain a commutative diagram of precalculus structure up to homotopy

 One also obtains from Proposition~\ref{ref-5.5-93} a commutative diagram of precalculi.